ededias/dailylog/README.md

   - Today I create a crud for my person blog, I need fish him a [Click here](https:://edenilsondias.com) now have only index page

   07/06
   - Today I create a friendly url with javascript for my blog and refresh page without loss ajax request content

+  08/06  - 10/06
+  - Today I refatoring a landing page on my work where

+  11/06
+  - Today I continues dev my person blog using ajax for all requests to back-end

 ### Another projects dev after this created